 The Shell lab turned out to be a breeding ground for technological highlights.
 An example is the gas-to-liquids (GTL) technology.
 This is a technology that uses natural gas instead of oil to make liquid products such as fuels for diesel-powered cars and trucks or jet fuel.
 But it’s also used for raw materials for everyday products such as detergents, cosmetics and plastics.
 The knowledge and experience with the GTL process can now play an important role in the energy transition, because natural gas can be replaced as a raw material by green hydrogen and carbon dioxide (CO2).

-Today’s technology centre has a sustainable and innovative character.
+Today’s research centre has a sustainable and innovative character.
 Researchers are working on the development of cleaner products and more efficient processes so that Shell can play an active role in the energy transition.
 From hydrogen to batteries, from driving electric vehicles to geothermal heat.
-STCA researchers look at the opportunities for both industry and consumers.
+Shell researchers look at the opportunities for both industry and consumers.
 Emissions from industry and Shell's own assets can be reduced, for example by means of the capture and underground storage of CO2.
 Digital technologies such as artificial intelligence are used, for example, to detect and prevent a malfunction, meaning that a plant does not need to be shut down.

 Most of the 1,300 test installations and lab set-ups are designed, built and maintained in-house.
-This makes STCA unique.
+This makes ETCA unique.
 The technologies that are used for this range from a lathe from 1948 to traditional glassblowing, but also state-of-the-art 3D printers.